 Auto attendants have been around for decades, allowing companies to route their calls.
 This saves them money as they do not have to hire a receptionist to manage their calls.
-Auto attendant is a voice menu system that facilitates business VoIP communication by transferring their calls to their desired extension.
+Auto-attendant is a voice menu system that facilitates business VoIP communication by transferring calls to their desired extension.

 How Is Auto Attendant Different From IVR

-Though auto-attendant can be equipped with multiple parameters, its primary purpose is managing call queue.
+Though an auto attendant can be equipped with multiple parameters, its primary purpose is managing the call queue.
 An auto-attendant automatically plays a hold or connect music while it is navigating the call.
 Hence, its functionalities are extremely limited.
 However, Interactive voice response (IVR) provides more advanced business VoIP functionalities and facilitates businesses to deal with tasks that involve numbers or simple answers such as YES or NO.

 For instance, when you call a bank, IVR enables you to make a payment via phone by entering the numerical credentials of your credit card.
 Another example can be a restaurant, perhaps a pizza delivery service as it may recognize your identity by your number and allow you to place the same order as the last one.
 It may also let you choose to deliver your order to the same location that you provided last time.